 What do we do?

-Oversight of NHS research governance and research permission/approval is managed at national level through the HRA.
+Oversight of NHS research governance and research permission or approval is managed at national level through the Health Research Authority.
 Feasibility, capacity and capability checks are carried out locally.

 We: